sRonk/Home-Assistant---Rasperry-temperature/README.md

 # Home-Assistant---Rasperry-temperature
-Move to "config" direcotry and open the file configuration.yaml, insert here the code, save and exit.
+Move to "config" directory and open the file configuration.yaml, insert here the code, save and exit.
 Reboot your system.